Choosing your own destiny

 Like the word ‘destination’, the word ‘destiny’ looks to the future: to the place that we are heading towards.
-But its meaning has also changed over the years.
+But over the years its meaning has changed, subtly.

 Originally, the Latin word destinare meant “to make firm or establish.”
-This gives us one meaning of the word ‘destiny’: as something that is fixed and unchangeable, ‘pre-destined’.
+This gives us one meaning of the word ‘destiny’: as something that is firm, established, fixed, “pre-destined”.

-But just because we set out towards a destination doesn’t automatically mean that we will get there.
-We might set out for the airport but get caught in traffic.
-We might plan a holiday but find that a global pandemic forces us to stay home for two years.
+But just because we set out for a destination doesn’t automatically mean that we will get there.
+We might set out for the airport but get stuck in traffic.
+We might plan a holiday but find that a global Covid pandemic forces us to stay home for two years.
 (Unlikely, I know, but possible.)
-So, over time, the meaning of the Latin word destinare changed to reflect this deeper truth.
-It came to mean, “the action of intending something for a purpose.”
+And so, to reflect this deeper truth, the meaning of the Latin word destinare changed.
+It came to mean “the action of intending something for a purpose.”

 So what we really mean when we say that our ‘destination’ is the airport is that we are intending to go to the airport for the purpose of catching a plane.
-But if the traffic is heavy, we might have to change our plans.
+And if the traffic is heavy and we get delayed then we might have to change our plans.

-And if we define our ‘destiny’ this way then we give ourselves the flexibility to adapt to changing circumstances.
-In a time of massive change this is likely to be extremely useful.
+And if we define our own ‘destiny’ this way we give ourselves the flexibility to adapt to changing circumstances.
+In a time of massive change, this will be extremely useful.

-When people use the word ‘destiny’ to mean something that is fixed, inevitable, pre-ordained it assumes their destiny is out of their control, which stops them trying to shape it: it removes their ability to adapt to changing circumstances.
-In a time of massive change, this is a problem.
+When people use the word ‘destiny’ to mean something that is fixed and inevitable then they are assuming that their destiny is out of their control.
+This stops them trying to shape it, which removes their ability to adapt to changing circumstances.
+In a time of global change this will create problems.

-But when we use the word ‘destiny’ to mean “something that we are intending, for a purpose,” then we put ourselves back in control.
-We give ourselves the extra focus, energy, and enthusiasm that come from knowing the purpose of what we are doing.
-And if things don’t turn out the way we expected then it’s no big deal — we simply find new ways of achieving the same purpose.
+But when we use the word ‘destiny’ to mean “an outcome that we are intending, for a purpose,” then we put ourselves back in control.
+We give ourselves the extra focus, energy, and enthusiasm that come from knowing why we are taking this action.
+And if things don’t turn out the way we expected then it’s no big deal — we simply find new ways to achieve the same purpose.

 This is the sense in which Inner Leadership uses the word ‘destiny’.
-Our destiny is not fixed.
-It’s an outcome we intend, in order to achieve a purpose.
-And if the world changes then we can change with it.
+Our destiny is the person we are intending to become, for a purpose.
+And if the world changes, we can change with it.

-In this time of churning, this shift in outlook is another step towards becoming antifragile: using change to become stronger.
+In this time of churning, defining our destiny this way is yet another step towards becoming antifragile: using change to become stronger.

 Have you chosen your destiny: an outcome you intend to create, for a purpose you want to achieve?
-Would you like to have the extra energy, focus, and flexibility this would bring?
+Would you like to give yourself the extra focus, enthusiasm, and flexibility that would come from doing so?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.